boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 The vendor arrives with a pitch deck.

-- “What if... you need to bathe 1000 people?”
-- “What if... there’s a sudden bathing surge event?”
-- “What if... your single point of failure bathtub... fails?”
+> “What if you need to bathe 1000 people?
+Or there’s a sudden bathing surge event?
+Hmm... just one bathtub?
+Sounds like a single point of failure... risky in today's customer expectation economy..."

 The seed of doubt is planted.